Clastify logo

 Free-body diagrams and resultants

 A free-body diagram is a simplified force diagram that shows only the forces acting on one chosen body.
-Draw the body as a dot or small block.
-Put force arrows from the centre of mass unless the point of application matters, label every force with an accepted name or symbol, and make sure the arrow directions make physical sense.
+Draw the body as a dot or small block, put force arrows from the centre of mass unless a point of application matters, label every force with an accepted name or symbol, and keep the arrow directions physically meaningful.

 For this syllabus, free-body diagrams and resultant-force analysis are limited to one- and two-dimensional situations.
-A sensible routine is:
+The sensible routine is:

 • choose the body, not the whole story;